Stream Grabber Parameters#

 Packet Resend Mechanism Parameters#

-The packet resend mechanism (GigE Vision only) optimizes the network performance by detecting and resending missing data packets.
+Packet resend mechanisms (GigE Vision only) optimize the network performance by detecting and resending missing data packets.

-The pylon GigE Vision Filter Driver and the Performance Driver use different packet resend mechanisms.
+The pylon GigE Vision Filter and Socket Drivers have advanced and robust packet resend mechanisms.

-If the driver detects that packets are missing, it waits for a specified period of time.
-If the packets don't arrive within the time specified, the driver sends one resend request.
+If the driver detects that packets (e.g., leader, payload, or trailer packets) are missing, it waits for a specified period of time.
+If the packets don't arrive within the time specified, the driver may send a single or multiple resend requests to try to retrieve a lost packet.

 PacketTimeout parameter to specify how long (in milliseconds) the filter driver waits for the next expected packet before it initiates a resend request.